yowainwright/codependence/README.md

 ---

-## Codependence CLI
+## CLI

-Codependence is a CLI-first policy tool.
+Codependence, although it can be used with node, is a CLI-first policy tool.
 Run `codependence --help` for every option.

 <!-- CLI command and options from src/cli/constants.ts -->